lianlianNex/Gitbook/docs/aggregate_payment_result_query.md

-# Payment Status Query API
+# Aggregate Payment Result Query API

 Merchants can call this API from server-side to obtain the information on a particular transaction, such as the pay_result, dt_order, money_order, settle_date, info_order, etc.